koda86/floa/man/floa_doc.md

 - dir.data  : Path to directory in which the data set is stored.

 + **2. Data set**
-When using own data sets, the structure of the data set has to match the structure of the provided sample data sets.
+The precast sample data sets are provided as long data formats.
+When using own data sets, please make sure to provide the same data format.

-This structure consists of a long format data.frame with 5 columns:
+For the scripts to run out of the box, data objects need to have five columns:

 1. device (character, has to be named "ONE" and "TWO")
 2. subjectID (integer, 1 to number of subjects)